-If it’s a short-lived high that you’ll need another of, then it’s an impulse.
+If it’s a short-lived high that you’ll need another of, it’s an impulse.

-If it’s something which will feel purposeful and aligned with the person that you truly want to be, then it’s your intuition.
+If it’s something that will feel purposeful and aligned with the person you truly want to be, it’s your intuition.

 When you’re asking yourself if a nudge is your intuition or an impulse, think about the outcome.
 Do you need it now, or is it worth a wait?
 Is there a scared sense of urgency, or do you know that you’ll definitely have it someday?
 And will you be closer to becoming someone that you do or don’t like when you get what you want?

 This is how you can tell the difference between intuition and impulse.
 They both have a place in our life and our humanness requires them both.
 But, they’re for very different things!